project-lighter/lighter/README.md

 </div>

-With `lighter`, you can focus on your deep learning experiments instead of writing boilerplate through:
+With `lighter`, focus on your deep learning experiments and forget about boilerplate through:
  1. **Task-agnostic** training logic already implemented for you (classification, segmentation, self-supervised, etc.)
  2. **Configuration-based** approach that will ensure that you can always reproduce your experiments and know what hyperparameters you used.
  3. Extremely **simple integration of custom** models, datasets, transforms, or any other components to your experiments.